With your host John

-**See what you'll learn, workshop reference pictures and recommended materials below**
+**See Reference photo and recommended materials below**

 Please note: If you're new to this (or you're a friend/fan of Callum and giving this a shot for the first time), please see alternative materials in note below.